zaiisao/Documentation/en/Video/start_call_mac.md

 **Method 1: Automatically integrate the SDK with CocoaPods**

+  <div class="alert note">This method is only for integrating the SDK with the static library. </div>

 1. Ensure that you have installed **CocoaPods** before the following steps.
 See the installation guide in [Getting Started with CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started).
 2. In **Terminal**, go to the project path and run the `pod init` command to create a **Podfile** in the project folder.
 3. Open the **Podfile**, delete all contents and input the following contents.
 Remember to change **Your App** to the target name of your project.